RedHatRanger/RHCE9Vagrant/rhce-practice-questions/12_vault_yml.md

 ﻿12.
 Create a variable file vault.yml and that file should contain variable and its value.

-  pw_developer is value lamdev
+  pw_developer is value Iamdev
-  pw_manager is value lammgr
+  pw_manager is value Iammgr

-  i) vault.yml file should be encrypted using password "P@ssword" ii) store password in a file named secret.txt, which is used to encrypt the variable file.
+  i) vault.yml file should be encrypted using password "P@ssw0rd" ii) store password in a file named secret.txt, which is used to encrypt the variable file.
 ```